pygame/pygame/docs/reST/ref/display.rst

      blit_hw_A:  True if hardware Surface pixel alpha blitting is accelerated
      blit_sw:    True if software Surface blitting is accelerated
      blit_sw_CC: True if software Surface colorkey blitting is accelerated
-     blit_sw_A:  True if software Surface pixel alpha blitting is acclerated current_h, current_h:  Width and height of the current video mode, or of the desktop mode if called before the display.set_mode is called.
+     blit_sw_A:  True if software Surface pixel alpha blitting is accelerated current_h, current_h:  Width and height of the current video mode, or of the desktop mode if called before the display.set_mode is called.
        (current_h, current_w are available since SDL 1.2.10, and pygame 1.8.0)